 A: As enjoyable as sex can be, it sure creates a lot of opportunities for things to go awry.
 From flatulence to accidental ventures into anal territory to awkward silences, there are plenty of humbling things that come with being intimate.

-At the end of the day, sex is an inherently awkward act.
-Embrace that fact, and don’t put pressure on yourself to make it perfect every single time.
+Embrace the idea that sex is awkward, and you'll lose the pressure to make it perfect every single time.
 In a whole lifetime of having sex, you’re bound to have things go wrong every once in a while.
-It’s just the price we pay for all the pleasure!
+Think about all the good stuff you get in exchange.

 Still, there are some easy ways to minimize the embarrassment of sex gone wrong.
-Below, some of the most common things that can happen, how to prevent them in the first place, and what to do when you find yourself in the midst of a cringe-worthy moment.
+Below, some of the most common awkward sex moments, how to prevent them, and what to do when you find yourself in the midst of a cringe-worthy moment.

 You are going to fart during sex at least once in your life.
 It’s inevitable.
 Farts can range greatly in their embarrassment level, based on their volume and, uh, aroma.
 Some farts can be ignored relatively easily, but others will be too obvious to disregard.